GoLangsam/powser/README.md

 This implementation makes a clear separation between the power series themselves, and the coefficients and their demand channels, which live in separate packages.

 And all the spawned goroutines do not leak!
 They all terminate.
+And close their channel.
 Both
 - upon input being closed by the producer (lacking more data: a finite power series aka polynom) - and
 - upon output being dropped by the consumer (as there is no need for further coefficients).